ocignis/tradezap/README.md

 - In file `tradezap.config.ts` define which trading data you want
 - Run `bunx tradezap`
-- Trading data are ready to use in `tradezap-data` folder 📈
+- Trading data are ready to use 📈

 ## Development